Payson Weekend Adventure With Kids

 After a few minutes, we started back, clambering precariously over the slippery rocks.
 My three year old was pretty done in, so she got to ride in style… piggy back style that is, on my back over the rocks.
 Once we reached the trail side of the river, we found a little nook to hang out and catch our breath.

-My small backpack was crammed with water and granola bars, and my 6 year old noticed I was tired.
+My small backpack was crammed with water and granola bars, and my 6-year-old noticed I was tired.
 She sweetly offered to carry my pack for me, and I told her no thank you, I wanted her to be unencumbered and able to watch her own steps carefully.
-She asked my why I carried the supplies, and I said to help our family, and someday she would probably carry the backpack for her own family.
+She asked me why I carried the supplies, and I said to help our family, and someday she would probably carry the backpack for her own family.
 Then she oh so innocently asked, “Mom, how come the mommies do all the work and not the daddies?”
 A lady on the trail behind us almost fell over laughing.

 The climb back up was very steep, but not difficult.
 It’s the same way out of the canyon as in.
-After a quick chat between a kind park ranger and my 6 year old, we found an empty picnic table, and pulled our cooler out of the car.
+After a quick chat between a kind park ranger and my 6 year old, we found an empty picnic table and pulled our cooler out of the car.
 What a perfect place for a picnic!

 After this fun adventure, we went to Rumsey Park, a playground in downtown Payson, mostly hanging around the swings.
 There was also a small fenced-in skatepark area, so next time we go, we’ll remember to bring scooters and skates.